Ting Dai, PhD

 About

 Ting Dai is an Assistant Professor in the Department of Educational Psychology.
 Her research centers on student motivation, engagement, and epistemic cognition in STEM.
 Her other line of research focuses on the methodological issues with educational and psychological research, such as missing data and measurement invariance.
 Dr. Dai' research projects were funded by the Institute of Education Sciences and the National Institutes of Health.
-Dr. Dai teaches structural equation modeling, research design/methods, and assessment.
-She is on the Editorial Board of Journal of Educational Psychology, Contemporary Educational Psychology, and Journal of Experimental Education.
+Dr. Dai teaches statistics course (e.g., structural equation modeling), research design/methods and assessment courses.
+She is on the Editorial Board of Journal of Educational Psychology and Journal of Experimental Education.

 Selected Grants